AlexanderEllis/blog/content/about/_index.md

 I'm on [GitHub](https://github.com/AlexanderEllis), twitter (infrequently) [@lxmkls](https://twitter.com/lxmkls), and [Hacker News](https://news.ycombinator.com/user?id=otras).

 I write to teach, practice, and get better at writing.
 I also like to help out on [reddit](https://www.reddit.com/u/0101110010110) and [stackoverflow](https://stackoverflow.com/users/8382625/alex).
-I've found that writing and teaching is one of the best ways to learn.
+I've found that writing and teaching are two of the best ways to learn.

 I also run [a weekly newsletter for growing horizontally as a developer and learning about new things](https://breadthfirstgrowth.com/).